 - researchers need the ability to write results and log files to local storage.

-- the compute power necessary for a research desktop equates to multiple cores and at least 8GBs of RAM.
-The AEoD service will provide VMs with these specifications as a standard, but upon request, will be able to provide VMs with up to 16 cores and 128GBs of RAM or more.
+- the compute power necessary for a research desktop equates to (2-4) cores and at least 8GBs of RAM.
+The AEoD service is flexible enought to allow for provision of VMs from 1-24 cores, from 2-128GB of RAM).
 Benchmarking tests suggest that most compute jobs in the AEoD realm of computing complete within three hours.

 - a consulting service for AEoD and a process-driven onboarding program will be critical to the success of the service.